 The Ranch and Feedlot Operations certificate program is a limited enrollment program; and therefore, only accepts a limited number of applications each year.
 Students must apply and request an interview with the program faculty between January 15 and May 15.
 Students must meet the general institutional admission requirements and the specialized admission requirements of the Ranch and Feedlot Operations Program.
 Students should consult the Specialized Admissions - Ranch and Feedlot Operations Program section of the catalog for additional information.

-First Semester Sem.Hrs.
-Second Semester Sem.Hrs.
-AGAH 1353 Beef Cattle Prod uction3 AGAH 1447 Animal Repro duction4 AGAH 2309 Ranch & Feedlot Jobs3 AGEQ 2311 Equine Science ce3 AGAH 1343 Animal Health 3 AGAH 2313 Prin of Feeds & Feeding3 AGCR 2313 Soil & Water Cor nserv3 AGMG 2406 Livestock & N Neat Mrkt4 AGCR 1307 Range Managem ent3 AGAH 1341 Sheep & Goat I Production3 AGMG 1444 Agri Records M gmt4 AGMG 2301 Livestock Bus s Mgmt3 19 20
+First Semester .
+Sem.Hrs.

+AGAH 1353 Beef Cattle Production

+AGAH 2309 Ranch & Feedlot Jobs 3

+AGAH 1343 Animal Health 3

+AGCR 2313 Soil & Water Conservatio n 3

+AGCR 1307 Range Management

+AGMG 1444 Ag.
+Records Managemer

+- 19